A family favorite: Fresh, healthy lasagna loaded with colorful roasted vegetables and three different cheeses.

 Roasted vegetable lasagna was one of my most requested recipes when I was a personal chef.
 Some of my clients were long-term regulars, and each time I cooked for them I’d take care to change their menus.

-Not only to ground my cooking to the seasons, but to keep meals interesting for them.
-I wanted to offer families variety, but it turns out they would often ask for the same favorite dishes over and over again instead.
+I wanted to offer families variety while trying to stick to their dietary needs – whether the menu was vegetarian, gluten-free, low-carb or keto — but it turns out they would often ask for the same favorite dishes over and over again.

 This roasted vegetable lasagna was a recipe I made on repeat for one of my vegetarian clients, and now I can say that I know why she liked it so much — it’s beautifully loaded with colorful vegetables, satisfying and comforting all at once.

-- I like to make a fresh sauce from cherry tomatoes to keep the bright vegetable flavors in sync, but feel free to use your favorite sauce instead.
+- You can make the fresh cherry tomatoes sauce as directed in the recipe, but feel free to use your favorite sauce instead.
 You’ll need one quart of sauce.

-- Change the variety of vegetables in the filling according to what you like and have on hand, just be sure you have about four cups vegetables, roasted/cooked until tender and bite-sized.
+- Mix up the variety of vegetables in the filling according to what you like and have on hand, just be sure you have about four cups total bite-size vegetables that are roasted or cooked until tender.

-For more vegetable recipes and ideas, check out this seasonal guide to vegetables.
+For more vegetable recipes and ideas, check out the seasonal vegetable planner.

 Yield 6 - 8 servings